 The gearing ratio for the Trust at 30 June 2014 was 0% as no debt facilities were drawn at that time.
 The gearing ratio is expected to remain at 0% until the Bank Loan is first utilised, which is expected in September 2015.
 From that time the gearing ratio will increase as draw downs are made against the Bank Loan.
-The gearing ratio is forecast to be 47% at Practical Completion.
+The gearing ratio is forecast to be 47% at Practical Completion of ATO Dandenong.

-The gearing ratio has been calculated using information from the Trust’s latest financial accounts combined with Financial Information from Section 6 of the PDS.
+The gearing ratio has been calculated using information from the Trust’s latest financial statements combined with Financial Information from Section 6 of the PDS.

 The Trust does not have any off balance sheet financing.